 CABINETS The finish on the bathroom cabinet is slightly worn.
-The cabinet is otherwise in good and in good condition.
+The cabinet is otherwise in good and are in good condition.

-COUNTERTOP The countertop is a manufactured acrylic material.
-The countertop is properly installed and is difficult to clean.
+COUNTERTOP The countertops are covered with slab quartz.
+The counter tops are properly installed and is difficult to clean.
 Caulking the cracks and/or gaps is recommended.